YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 ***Step 2***

-Now, head to heroku.com, and create an account, you will need a credit card for that but don't worry Heroku will give you 550 dyno hours which is approximately 23 days of continuous usage with a single web dyno which is more than enough for our application here, official Meta documentation describes other methods to publish webhook but I found Heroku the most straight forward.
+Now, head to [heroku.com](https://id.heroku.com/login), and create an account, you will need a credit card for that but don't worry Heroku will give you 550 dyno hours which is approximately 23 days of continuous usage with a single web dyno which is more than enough for our application here.

+Official Meta documentation describes other methods to publish webhook but I found Heroku the most straightforward.

 Create a new application on Heroku
 ![](chatgpt_wts_app_8_.png "Create New Heroku Application")

-Choose a name and click create Create App
+Choose a name and click create ***Create App***
 ![](chatgpt_wts_app_9_.png "Create New Heroku Application")

 We have now an application created, we can see it on the Heroku dashboard
 ![](chatgpt_wts_app_9__.png "Create New Heroku Application")

-Set environment variables from the application dashboard then ```settings``` tab
+Set environment variables from the application dashboard then ***settings*** tab
 ![](chatgpt_wts_app_10_.png "Create New Heroku Application")

 Add the following environment variables: